MatAtBread/nodent/README.md

 Gotchas
 =======

 Async programming with Nodent is much easier and simpler to debug than doing it by hand, or even using run-time constructs such as generators and promises, which have a complex implementation of the their own.
 However, a couple of common cases are important to avoid:

 Implicit return
 ---------------
-Async functions do NOT have an implicit return - i.e. not using the return keyword at the end of an async function means that the caller will never emerge from the 'await'.
+Async functions do NOT have an implicit return - i.e. not using the return keyword at the end of an async function means that the caller will never emerge from the `await`.
 This is intentional, without this behaviour, it would be difficult to have one async function call another (since the first would eventually return, as well as the second).

 	async function test2(x) {
 		if (x)